rrguardo/WiFi-Water-Level-S1/README.md

 * Tested with 5.5 V, 130 mA Solar Panel (5.5V 130mA 72x72mm) https://www.aliexpress.us/item/3256804502745527.html using D1 5V zener.
 * Don't use solar panels that pass the 250 mA or 5.5V

+## DIY Guide

+For a detailed guide on how to build this project, check out the full tutorial at [Instructables](https://www.instructables.com/Build-Your-Own-DIY-WiFi-Water-Level-Sensor-S1/).

 ## Microcontroller Software